 Driving a motor vehicle on the road while disqualified from holding or obtaining a licence is an offence under s 103 of the Road Traffic Act 1988 (RTA 1988).

-This offence is contrary to section 103 of the Road Traffic Act 1988.
-It is a summary only offence which means that it can only be tried by the Magistrates although if linked with more serious offences it may be committed to Crown Court under section 40 of the Criminal Justice Act 1988.
-This means the offence will appear on the indictment along with the other more serious matters since they arise out of the same set of circumstances.
-There is an overall time limit of 3 years to bring proceedings for this offence with the caveat that proceedings must be initiated within 6 months from the date the prosecutor acquired sufficient evidence to prosecute..
+It is a summary only offence which means that it can only be tried by the magistrates’ court although if linked with more serious offences it may be committed to Crown Court under s 40 of the Criminal Justice Act 1988.
+The offence will appear on the indictment along with the more serious matters if they arise out of the same set of circumstances.

 A road for the purposes of this offence is one to which the public have access.
 It includes footpaths, bridleways and bridges.

-The maximum penalty is a level 5 fine (£5000) and 6 months imprisonment.
+The maximum penalty is a level five fine (£5000) and six months imprisonment.
 The court may disqualify for any period of time and impose an extended driving test.
 The driving licence must be endorsed with penalty points.
-If no disqualification is imposed then the court will impose 6 penalty points.
+If no disqualification is imposed, the court will impose six penalty points.
 Since this offence blatantly flouts a court order it is always regarded seriously by the courts although further aggravating and mitigating factors will be taken into account.
-For example if the individual has a string of previous convictions for driving whilst disqualified then imprisonment is the inevitable result.
-If the individual was disqualified in his absence and provides a genuine reason why he did no know of the ban then the court are likely to treat the offender more leniently.
+For example, if the individual has a string of previous convictions for driving while disqualified, imprisonment will probably result.
+If the individual was disqualified in his absence and provides a genuine reason why he did not know of the ban, the court are likely to treat the offender more leniently.